Medium Difficult Bible Quiz about Bible Characters.

 c.
 Jesus was approximately thirty years old.

-He started his ministry when he was a full-grown adult past the age of thirty.
+He began his ministry as a fully grown adult after reaching the age of thirty.

 Bible interpretation documents of other writers indicate that Jesus was likely between thirty and forty years old at the time of his crucifixion.